In Georgia, you can choose one of three different ways to vote:

 All registered Georgia voters are eligible to vote by mail—no reason is necessary.
 This is also called voting by absentee ballot.

 Visit the Georgia Secretary of State’s website and download the application form to request a mail-in (absentee) ballot.
-Complete the application form and mail, fax or email it to your county by the designated date.
+Complete the application form and mail, fax or email it to your county by Friday November 2, 2018.

 Your county will mail you an absentee ballot.
-Complete your absentee ballot and return it to your county by mail only, no later than the designated date, which is typically the same date as Election Day.
+Complete your absentee ballot and return it to your county by mail only, no later than Tuesday November 6, 2018.

 Vote early in person OR in person on Election Day